grongierisc/eap1-exchangelib/README.md

 ## What was a good experience ?

-* It's convenient to named args in python methods with the json format.
+* It's convenient to use named args in python methods with the json format.
 * The mix ObjectScript/python is impressive.
   * Very pleasant for an ObjectScript developer.
   * iris.cls in python is great